-“There are a couple of different Battles of Santiagos to choose from” explains the group’s founder Michael Owen. “there were a few in Cuba, mostly during the Spanish-American War, and there was even an infamous World Cup match in Chile that’s been given the name, too.
+“There are a couple of different Battles of Santiago’s to choose from,” explains the group’s founder Michael Owen.
+“There were a few in Cuba, mostly during the Spanish-American War, and there was even an infamous World Cup match in Chile that’s been given the name, too.
 So you can take your pick.
 We liked that ambiguity.
 It reflects how our music can change and take on different vibes.
-The name also implies some kind of soundclash, which works for us since the band has both a Latino section and a Canadian section, and that dynamic can create a really exciting creative tension."
+The name also implies some kind of soundclash, which works for us since the band has both a Latino and non-Latino section, and that dynamic can create a really exciting creative tension."

 Founded in 2011, The Battle of Santiago has been marked by this restless, transnational experimentalism since the beginning.
 The group has evolved from an exploration of experimental rock grounded in drummer-less Latin percussion, to an instrumental groove machine, to the tight Afro-Cuban post-rock outfit that it is today.

 That evolution can be heard on the band’s two full-length albums, 2012’s Full Colour and 2013’s Followed by Thousands.
-Now, with the addition of two new bi-lingual vocalists, Magedelys Savgine and Zamira Lacosta, and rapper Ernesto “Netto Man” Brooks, The Battle of Santiago is poised to break new ground in 2016 with the release of their latest album, La Migra.
+Now, with the addition of vocals, the Battle of Santiago is poised to break new ground in 2016 with their new EP.

-Set for a 2016 release on the band’s own Made With Pencil Crayons label, La Migra dives deep into Afro-Cuban waters, mixing Afro-Cuban Yourba chants with subtle electronica (“Barasu-Ayo”) and rumbas with post-rock experimentalism (“Asi Vengo Yo”).
-The sound is more than just Radiohead meets Irakere, though: there’s cumbia tinged with dub (“Cimmaron”), anthemic Latin rock (“Pa Bailar”) and even the smooth funk of “Complica”, which speaks to the messy lives and identities of so many immigrants and refugees.
+Set for a 2016 release on the band’s own Made With Pencil Crayons label, this EP release dives deep into Afro-Cuban waters, mixing Afro-Cuban Yourba chants with subtle electronica (“Barasu-Ayo”) and rumbas with post-rock experimentalism (“Asi Vengo Yo”).
+The sound is more than just Radiohead meets Irakere, though: there’s cumbia tinged with dub (“Cimmaron”), anthemic Latin rock (“Pa Bailar”) and even the smooth funk of “Complica”.

 The Battle of Santiago doesn’t skimp on their live show, either.
 Their Revolucion Perpetua multimedia show, developed with chilean-born artist/designer Patricio Davila, integrates digital visual art, live musical performance and audience interaction.
 The result is a one-of-a-kind organic audio / visual installation not to be missed.